sitebay/docs/_vendor/github.com/sitebay/sitebay-docs-theme/content/testpages/large-diagram/index.md

     1. FFmpeg can also be used to generate one or more thumbnails from the original source file.

-1. HLS outputs that have completed their process can be uploaded to a defined destination on Site Bay Object Storage and serve as the origin for the Site Bay Content Delivery Network.
+1. HLS outputs that have completed their process can be uploaded to a defined destination on SiteBay Object Storage and serve as the origin for the SiteBay Content Delivery Network.
 Shown towards the top of the diagram it is worth noting that this solution provides operational observability from a systems as well as a content management perspective.
 In particular, Argo Workflows UI provides insight into the media workflows that are in process, completed, or failed so that real-time visibility and operational error handling can be achieved.

 1. Additionally, Prometheus and Grafana can provide system-wide metrics and observability to developers and site reliability engineers for managing the capacity, performance, and health of the infrastructure.

-1. Finally, a combination of Cert-Manager, Let’s Encrypt, Nginx Ingress, Site Bay Node Balancers, and Site Bay DNS can be leveraged to enable communication with helpful internals of the application over a secure TLS connection.
+1. Finally, a combination of Cert-Manager, Let’s Encrypt, Nginx Ingress, SiteBay Node Balancers, and SiteBay DNS can be leveraged to enable communication with helpful internals of the application over a secure TLS connection.
 This includes the Argo Workflow UI, Grafana UI, and Argo Events Webhook.
 High availability, disaster recovery, and scaling considerations are all well-documented and capable of being supported on this architecture.
 {#figure-3-description-1 .large-diagram}

 ## Large Diagram 2